TommasoBelluzzo/MacroUO/README.md

 #### Clients Panel

 The `Scan` button analyses running processes in order to identify active Ultima Online clients.
-MacroUO will consider only the client instances on which an account login process has been successfully performed.
+Only the clients on which an account has been successfully authenticated will show up.

-The purpose of the dropdown menu is to select the target client on which macros will be executed once the `Start` button is pressed.
+The purpose of the dropdown menu is to select the target client on which macros will be executed.

 #### Macro Panel

-This panel
+This panel holds the macro settings.
+The `Key` dropdown sets the keyboard key to send to the target client.
+The `Delay` control sets the delay (in milliseconds) between each macro execution.
+The key modifiers can be turned on and off using their respective checkboxes.
+A limit to the number of executions can be set using the `Runs` control: MacroUO will automatically stop once the desired number of executions has been reached.

+On the bottom right of the panel there are two counters that can be reset.
+The first one records how many times the current macro has been executed.
+The second one keeps track of the elapsed time since the macro has been launched.
+Pushing the `Reset` button will immediately reset both counters.

+#### Presets Panel

+A

 ### Code